Hamina

 Tervasaari and Rampsinkari with their visitors’ marina, cafeterias, terraces, museum ships, beaches and picnic sites!
 Starting point for cruises to the National Park of Eastern Gulf of Finland.

-7. Kymijoki River
+7. The River Kymi

 9. St John’s Church